Royal Households of the United Kingdom: Lord Chamberlain

-The Royal Household is coordinated by the part-time Lord Chamberlain (The Lord Benyon).
+The Royal Household is coordinated by the part-time Lord Chamberlain (Lord Benyon).

 Heads of departments

-The Private Secretary to the Sovereign (the Rt Hon.
-Sir Clive Alderton since 2022), manages the Private Secretary's Office, and controls the Press Office, the Royal Archives, and the Defence Services Secretary's Office, serves as principal advisor to the Sovereign and serves as the principal channel of communication between the Sovereign and their governments.
+The Private Secretary to the Sovereign (Sir Clive Alderton since 2022), manages the Private Secretary's Office, and controls the Press Office, the Royal Archives, and the Defence Services Secretary's Office, serves as principal advisor to the Sovereign and serves as the principal channel of communication between the Sovereign and their governments.
 Besides these, he also manages the Sovereign's official programme and correspondence.

 The Keeper of the Privy Purse has responsibility for the Sovereign's personal finances and those to do with semi-private concerns, along with, as Treasurer to the King oversight of the civil list.
 The two positions are held together and, since 2025, they have both been held by James Chalmers.

 The Master of the Household, since 2013, has been Vice Admiral Sir Tony Johnstone-Burt and has overall responsibility for the domestic workings of the Household.

-The Lord Chamberlain's Office, led by its Comptroller current Lt-Colonel Michael Vernon, is responsible for official royal occasions.
+The Lord Chamberlain's Office, led by its Comptroller current Colonel Edwyn Launders MBE, is responsible for official royal occasions.

 The Royal Collection Department is overseen by its Director who since February 2018 is Tim Knox.